 Loans that are not secured are usually easier to discharge in bankruptcy.
-The lender was taking a greater risk, and therefore charged you a higher interest rate.
+The lender was taking a greater risk, and therefore charge you a higher interest rate.
 Your ability to get credit was based partly on your credit rating at the time.

 Secured loans often have to be paid if you want to keep the secured item(s) after you file bankruptcy or you can choose to surrender the item to your creditor and eliminate the debt.
-In a Chapter 13 bankruptcy some secured debts can be stripped and turned into unsecured debts which would allow you to keep the secured item and only pay a portion of the debt.
+In a Chapter 13 bankruptcy, some secured debts can be stripped and turned into unsecured debts which would allow you to keep the secured item and only pay a portion of the debt.

-Hard Times Can Result In Debt
+Numerous Troubles Can Result In Debt

 We are a debt relief agency.
 We help people file for bankruptcy relief under the Bankruptcy Code.